 Listed are the major insurance providers we accept.
 For more information regarding specific plans, please call our office or click the button below for the complete detailed list of accepted plans.

-"After 6 weeks of following her advice, I feel better than I have felt in a very long time.
+"After 6 weeks of following [Dr. Furlong's] advice, I feel better than I have felt in a very long time.
 She & her staff gave me my life back."

-"She also makes sure your recovery is pain free and is available for her patients 24 hours.
+"[Dr. Furlong] makes sure your recovery is pain free & is available for her patients 24 hours.
 If I had to go through my surgery again I would not hesitate to go to her."